tsufurukawa/personal_blog/source/_posts/2014-08-05-intercepting-emails.markdown

 ##Aside
 I haven't posted any quotes recently, so here's one from my idol growing up.

-> “Everything negative – pressure, challenges – is all an opportunity for me to rise..”
+> “Everything negative – pressure, challenges – is all an opportunity for me to rise.”
 > <cite><sub> - Kobe Bryant</sub></cite>